rocky-linux/documentation/docs/guides/migrate2rocky.md

 ![The "Download Zip" button](images/migrate2rocky-github-zip.png)

-Then, upload the ex to your server with ssh by running this command on your local machine:
+Then, upload the executable to your server with ssh by running this command on your local machine:

 ```
 scp PATH/TO/FILE/migrate2rocky.sh root@yourdomain.com:/home/